Red Skelton: Film work

 Skelton's ability to successfully ad lib often meant that the way the script was written was not always the way it was recorded on film.
 Some directors were delighted with the creativity, but others were often frustrated by it.
 (Note: Director Jack Donahue, who directed Watch the Birdie, commented about Skelton's tendency to ad lib, "God help us all.
 If he manages to say it in English, write it down and we'll use it.")
 S. Sylvan Simon, who became a close friend, allowed Skelton free rein when directing him.
 MGM became annoyed with Simon during the filming of The Fuller Brush Man, as the studio contended that Skelton should have been playing romantic leads instead of performing slapstick.
 Simon and MGM parted company when he was not asked to direct retakes of Skelton's A Southern Yankee; Simon asked that his name be removed from the film's credits.

 Skelton was willing to negotiate with MGM to extend the agreement provided he would receive the right to pursue television.
 This time, the studio was willing to grant it, making Skelton the only major MGM personality with the privilege.
 The 1950 negotiations allowed him to begin working in television beginning September 30, 1951.
-During the last portion of his contract with the studio, Skelton was working in radio and on television in addition to films.
 He went on to appear in films such as Jack Donohue's The Yellow Cab Man (1950), Roy Rowland and Buster Keaton's Excuse My Dust (1951), Charles Walters' Texas Carnival (1951), Mervyn LeRoy's Lovely to Look At (1952), Robert Z. Leonard's The Clown (1953), and The Great Diamond Robbery (1954), and Norman Z. McLeod's poorly received Public Pigeon No. 1 (1957), his last major film role, which originated incidentally from an episode of the television anthology series Climax!.
 In a 1956 interview, he said he would never work simultaneously in all three media again.
 As a result, Skelton would make only a few appearances in films after this, including playing a saloon drunk in Around the World in Eighty Days (1956), a fictional version of himself as a gambler in Ocean's 11 (1960), and a Neanderthal man in Those Magnificent Men in Their Flying Machines (1965).